coderefinery/TTT4HPC_Interactive/content/Project_arrangement.md

 My recommendation is that these directories are as flat as possible, not sub-directories of each other.
 This makes it easy to manage.

+How do people work together:
+- Everyone has their own local clone of the code (good for the code directories and other workspaces)
+- One shared folder that everyone edits (good for data, etc.)

 ## Directories within projects